arazajerimerlin/Project-STARK/README.md

 openai

 LiveKit plugins:
-livekit-plugins-openai
+livekit-plugins-google
 livekit-plugins-noise-cancellation

-# How It Works (High Level):
+# How It Works (High Level)

-The assistant joins a LiveKit room.
+1. The assistant joins a LiveKit room.

-User input is captured and processed in real time.
+2. User audio input is captured and processed in real time.

-OpenAI generates a text response using GPT-4o Realtime.
+3. Google Gemini Live generates responses using bi-directional streaming.

-The response text is converted into speech.
+4. Responses are delivered as speech or converted to audio.

-The spoken reply is streamed back into the LiveKit room.
+5. Audio is streamed back to users through LiveKit with noise cancellation.